 The United States has become increasingly diverse in the last century, and though health indicators such as life expectancy and infant mortality have improved for most Americans, some minorities experience a disproportionate burden of preventable disease, death, and disability compared with non-minorities.

-The FIU-Health Disparities Initiative, funded by a $9.5 million National Institute of Health's National Institute on Minority Health and Health Disparities (NIMHD) grant, provides community-based prevention, treatment, and outcome research focused on HIV, substance abuse, diabetes, obesity and other chronic illnesses that disproportionately impact African Americans, Hispanics, Haitians, and other underserved communities in South Florida and the Caribbean region.
+The FIU-Health Disparities Initiative, funded in part by a $9.5 million National Institute of Health's National Institute on Minority Health and Health Disparities (NIMHD) grant, provides community-based prevention, treatment, and outcome research focused on HIV, substance abuse, diabetes, obesity and other chronic illnesses that disproportionately impact underserved communities in South Florida and the Caribbean region.

 The Center for Research on U.S. Latino HIV/AIDS and Drug Abuse (CRUSADA) at FIU was established in 2003 in order to address the escalating twin epidemics of substance abuse and HIV/AIDS affecting Latino communities throughout South Florida.
 This pioneering nationally and internationally recognized Center currently houses grant awards from several of the prestigious institutes within the National Institutes of Health (NIH).